goodshuffle/goodshuffle-developer-site/content/docs/setup/wordpress.md

 ## Overview

-The are the high-level steps:
+These are the high-level steps:

 1. [Download the WordPress plugin](https://goodshufflecdn.s3.amazonaws.com/gspro-embed-wpp/gspro-embed-wpp-0.2.1.zip).
 1. Activate your Website Wishlist integration.
 1. Upload the plugin to your site.
 1. Configure the plugin to use you public web key.
-1. Create a page for the basic gallery.
+1. Create a page to display a basic gallery.

 ## Detailed Walk-Through